Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Numerical Applications

 \subsection{Quasi-Markovian Generalised Langevin Equation}

-We study numerically the properties of the proposed contrast estimator for the quasi-Markovian Generalised Langevin Equation ($q$-GLE) defined via (\ref{eq:QGLE}) in Example \ref{ex:hypo_I_II}.
-This is an SDE process that belongs in the class (\ref{eq:hypo-II}).
+We study numerically the properties of the proposed contrast estimator for the $q$-GLE model defined via (\ref{eq:QGLE}) in Example \ref{ex:hypo_I_II} and which belongs in class \mbox{(\ref{eq:hypo-II})}.
 We consider the following two choices of potential function $U$, leading to a linear/non-linear system of degenerate SDEs: \begin{description} \item[Case I. Quadratic potential:] $\mathbb{R} \ni q \mapsto U (q) = D q^2/2$ with some parameter $D > 0$. \item[Case II.
-Double-well potential:] $\mathbb{R} \ni q \mapsto U(q) = (q^2 - D)^2/4$, with some parameter $D > 0$. \end{description} For the above two cases, we generate $M=100$ independent trajectories of observations by applying the locally Gaussian (LG) discretisation scheme defined in \cite{igu:23} with a small step-size $\Delta=10^{-4}$.
-We treat these trajectories as obtained from the true model (\ref{eq:hypo-II}) in the understanding that the discretisation bias is negligible.
-We then obtain the synthetic complete observations by sub-sampling from the above LG trajectories with coarser time increments.
+Double-well potential:] $\mathbb{R} \ni q \mapsto U(q) = (q^2 - D)^2/4$, with some parameter $D > 0$. \end{description} For the above two cases, we generate $M=100$ independent datasets by applying the locally Gaussian (LG) discretisation scheme defined in \cite{igu:23} with a small step-size $\Delta=10^{-4}$.
+We treat such data as obtained from the true model (\ref{eq:hypo-II}) in the understanding that the discretisation bias is negligible.
+We then obtain the synthetic complete observations by sub-sampling from the above datasets with coarser time increments.
 For the two choices of potential above, we consider the designs of high-frequency observations given in Table \ref{table:design}.
-We specify the true values for the parameter $\theta = (D, \lambda, \alpha, \sigma)$ for each model as shown in Table \ref{table:param_value}.
-We compute the contrast estimators $\hat{\theta}_{p, n} (=\hat{\theta}_{p, n}^{\, (\mathrm{II})}) = (\hat{D}_{p,n}, \hat{\lambda}_{p,n}, \hat{\alpha}_{p,n}, \hat{\sigma}_{p,n})$ for $p = 2,3$.
-To obtain the minima of the contrast functions we used the adaptive moments (Adam) optimiser with the following algorithmic specifications: (step-size) = $0.1$, (exponential decay rate for the first moment estimates) = $0.9$, (exponential decay rate for the second moment estimates) = $0.999$, (additive term for numerical stability) = $10^{-8}$ and (number of iterations) = $8,000$.
-Table \ref{table:mle} summarises the means and standard deviations of $M=100$ realisations of $\hat{\theta}_{p,n} - \trueparam$, with $p = 2, 3$, for model Cases I \& II, and Figure \ref{fig:mle} shows boxplots of the individual discrepancies.
-Remarkably, in all four designs, when $p=2$ we observe that the estimator $\hat{\sigma}_{2, n}$ suffers from a severe bias, as its realisations do not cover the true value $\truesigma$ (see the boxplots at the bottom of Figure~\ref{fig:mle}).
+We specify the true values for $\theta = (D, \lambda, \alpha, \sigma)$ as $(2.0, 2.0, 4.0, 4.0)$ and $(2.0, 1.0, 4.0, 4.0)$ for Case I and Case II, respectively.
+We compute the estimators $\hat{\theta}_{p, n} (=\hat{\theta}_{p, n}^{\, (\mathrm{II})}) = (\hat{D}_{p,n}, \hat{\lambda}_{p,n}, \hat{\alpha}_{p,n}, \hat{\sigma}_{p,n})$ for $p = 2,3$.
+To find the minima of the contrast functions we used the adaptive moments (Adam) optimiser with the following specifications: (step-size) = $0.1$, (exponential decay rate for the first moment estimates) = $0.9$, (exponential decay rate for the second moment estimates) = $0.999$, (additive term for numerical stability) = $10^{-8}$ and (number of iterations) = $8,000$.
+Figure \ref{fig:mle} shows boxplots of the individual realisations of relative discrepancies $(\hat{\theta}_{p,n}^j - \theta^{\dagger,j})/\theta^{\dagger,j}, \, 1 \le j \le 4$.
+In all four designs, when $p=2$ we observe that estimator $\hat{\sigma}_{2, n}$ suffers from a severe bias, as its realisations do not cover the true value $\truesigma$ (see the boxplots at the bottom of Figure~\ref{fig:mle}).
 In contrast, when $p=3$ the $100$ realisations of $\hat{\sigma}_{3, n}$ are concentrated around $\truesigma$.
-We observe that the estimators of the parameters $D, \lambda$ in the drift functions of the smooth components converge quickly to the true values for both $p = 2, 3$.
-This agrees with the theoretical finding that the asymptotic variances tend to $0$ with the fast convergence rate of $\sqrt{\Delta_n/n}$, obtained in the CLT result (Theorem \ref{thm:clt}).
+We observe that the estimators of parameters $D, \lambda$ in the drift functions of the smooth components converge quickly to the true values for both $p = 2, 3$.
+This agrees with the fast convergence rate of $\sqrt{\Delta_n/n}$ obtained in the CLT result (Theorem \ref{thm:clt}).
+In Table \ref{table:time_qgle} we show the mean computational time of one realisation of estimators corresponding to $p=2$ and $p=3$ from 10 independent sets of observations.
+Notice from the table that in all experiments the calculation of $\hat{\theta}_{3, n}$ does not add a significant cost compared with that of $\hat{\theta}_{2, n}$.
+We can thus conclude from Figure \ref{fig:mle} and Table \ref{table:time_qgle} that use of $\hat{\theta}_{3, n}$ provides a reliable estimation that does not suffer from the bias observed in the case of $\hat{\theta}_{2, n}$, under a competitive computational cost.